-Embark Group operates a Tier 1 Board comprising of the six core legal entities of Embark Group Limited, Embark Investment Services Limited, Sterling ISA Managers Limited, EBS Pensions Limited, Embark Services Limited and Halifax Share Dealing Limited.
+Embark Group operates a Tier 1 Board comprising of the six core legal entities of Embark Group, Embark Investment Services Limited, Sterling ISA Managers Limited, EBS Pensions Limited, Embark Services Limited and Halifax Share Dealing Limited.
 There is common directorship across the 6 entities to enable concurrent boards to take place, where appropriate to do so.
 When concurrent boards do take place, the agenda and papers identify which entities are impacted, and where appropriate, discreet sections for each Company.

-The Tier 1 Board is responsible for the governance of the Embark Group businesses and operates with an Audit Committee, Risk Committee and Nominations and Governance Committee.
+The Tier 1 Board is responsible for the governance of the Embark Group businesses and operates with an Audit Committee, Risk Committee and Nomination and Governance Committee.

-The Chair of the Risk Committee (or other individual nominated by the Committee) reports formally to the Embark Tier 1 Board and escalates any matters it deems appropriate on any area within its remit where action or improvement is needed.
+The Chair of the Embark Tier 1 Risk Committee (or other individual nominated by the Committee) will report formally to the Embark Tier 1 Board and will escalate any matters it deems appropriate on any area within its remit where action or improvement is needed.